 - Terrorism coverage

 Many people wonder what the difference really is.
-The main difference is in the price, the insurance carrier, and the amount of coverage for acute onset of pre-existing conditions for persons below the age 70 years; if both plans provide the same medical coverage why would there be different prices?
+The main difference is in the price, the insurance carrier, and the amount of coverage for acute onset of pre-existing conditions for persons below the age 70 years; if all plans provide the same medical coverage why would there be different prices?
 Why would such similar plans exist from the same company?
 The primary reason is that the insurance administrator would like to diversify their portfolio and spread the risk over multiple insurance carriers, so that just in case one insurance company stops offering the insurance in future their entire business is not at risk.
 As per different prices, each insurance company sets different pricing based on many factors.

 So how should you decide which plan to purchase?
 You can simply purchase whichever one is cheaper among those two, as the price varies based on the age of the person to be insured and the chosen policy maximum.
 In this case, there won't be any difference in service or network simply because you chose the cheaper plan of these two plans both providing the same coverage and both are administered by the same company.